ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### The future of the compiler
-I found out that the game supports up to shader model 3, so now my recommendation is to write it [the conventional way](https://github.com/ZackWilde27/FlatOut2-HLSLToSHA/wiki/Putting-HLSL-in-the-shader-file).
-I'm considering a few options, like upgrading to 3.0 assembly, or making a new source-to-source compiler.
+I found out that the game supports up to shader model 3, so now my recommendation is to write it [the conventional way](https://github.com/ZackWilde27/FlatOut2-HLSLToSHA/wiki/Putting-HLSL-in-the-shader-file) to get the most features.

-I want to keep the current version around, since shader model 1 is not officially supported by Microsoft anymore, and it might be possible to use it for other games.
+The only issue is that previewing the shader in the validator doesn't work with 3.0 (It looks matrix related, but I don't know the why)

+The plan is to eventually upgrade, but I want to figure out the other shaders before tackling that (and also try to iron out all the bugs).

 <br>